chainguard-dev/cs-workshop/python/python-poetry-multi-stage/README.md

 - Docker
 - Grype, Trivy, and/or any other container image scanner
-- [chainctl](https://edu.chainguard.dev/chainguard/chainguard-images/chainguard-registry/authenticating/#authenticating-with-the-chainctl-credential-helper) and `image.pull` access to the Chainguard Private Registry
+- [chainctl](https://edu.chainguard.dev/chainguard/chainguard-images/chainguard-registry/authenticating/#authenticating-with-the-chainctl-credential-helper) and access to the Chainguard Private Registry via the `roadshow-participant` role

 ### Setup